aimcosoftware/sp-api-help-for-.net/README.md

 Use your ClientId and ClientSecret from your Amazon App to get an Access Token
 ```
-'Create JSON request (we use our own library for this)
+'Create JSON request (we use our own JSON library for this)

 Json.OpenBrace()
 Json.AddPair("grant_type", "refresh_token")